RTBHOUSE/google_groups_auth/README.md

 # Functions

-  * Authorization
-  Main function checking group membership
+  * Authorization - main function checking group membership

-  * Fetch group list
-  Fetching all group attached to user.
-It can be saved in header and forwarded to your app.
-In some needs it want be very usefull.
-For example if your application has internal authorizaton then you can simply parse header for checking all user group membership.
+  * Fetch group list - fetching list of all user groups.
+It can be saved in the header and forwarded to your app.
+In some needs, it wants to be very useful.
+For example, if your application has internal authorizaton then you can simply parse header for checking all user group membership.

 # Manual verification